-Small hand tools make the gardener’s work easier in flower beds and vegetable patches, but they also serve to populate garden boxes and pot arrangements on terraces, balconies and decks.
+Small hand gardening tools make a gardener’s work easier in flower beds and vegetable patches.
+They also help flower garden boxes and pot arrangements on terraces, balconies and decks.

 Hand tool lexicon